baldurrensch/SignedRequestBundle/README.md

 # Signed Request Bundle
 br_signed_request:
     salt: SALT_HERE
+    debug: %kernel.debug%
     request_listener_enabled: true      # default
     response_listener_enabled: true     # default
     signature_mismatch:                 # optional
         status_code: 400
         response: Failed validation
 ```

+If you put the listeners into `debug` mode, the request listener will always pass through the request, it will add a
+`X-SignedRequest-Debug` header though, that will either contain "true" or "false" depending on whether the signature
+was correct.

 ## Providing your own signing service